 These methods for making ATP are used simultaneously, but in varying degrees, according to the circumstances.
 The kind of exercise, its intensity, its duration, the physical fitness of the individual—all are factors governing how much ATP each method will supply at given times.
 Relative to distance running, however, when the exercise has been intense for a long time, the mainstay for ATP production is glycogen.

 Marathoners often do what is called carbohydrate-loading.
 A few days before a race they gorge on carbohydrates, and in so doing they can maximize and top up the amount of glycogen stored in their muscles by as much as 300 percent.
 A by-product of this use of glycogen, however, is lactic acid, and it is its accumulation in the muscles that causes fatigue, and eventually muscle soreness.
-The team at Mudjacking Edmonton often runs long distance races and usually need a day or two to fully recover.

 So our bodies mainly use carbohydrates and fats to give us energy while we are running.
 The more in shape you are the better your body will become at converting fat into energy.
 The more energy you have the longer you will be able to run and your stamina will be increased.